vnu-frsl/frsl2filmstrip/README.md

 ## Usage

 ### 1. Eclipse
-- Install Eclipse: https://www.eclipse.org/downloads/packages/ (and any dependencies if needed).
-  - Eclipse for DSL or Eclipse for Modeling are recommended.
-- Import this repository as Eclipse projects.
+- Install Eclipse and load the projects, following the Prerequisites.
 - Run runtime: *Right click to any project -> Run As -> Eclipse Application*.
 - In the runtime environment, create a general project: *File -> New Project -> General -> Project -> Next ...*
 - In the general project, create a .frsl file: *Right click -> New -> File -> Set name "something.frsl" -> Finish*
-  - You can also load a given example in examples/org.eclipse.sme.frsl2filmstrip.example
+  - You can also load a given example in examples/org.eclipse.sme.frsl2filmstrip.examples
 - Generate the *.frslas* file from the *.frsl* file:
-  - Open the *.frsl* file -> Right click on white space in file -> FRSLCS -> Save As -> FRSLAS.
+  - Open the *.frsl* file -> *Right click on white space in file -> FRSLCS -> Save As -> FRSLAS.*
 - Generate the Filmstrip model (the two files: *.use* and *.properties*) from the *.frslas* file:
-  - Open the *.frslas* file -> Right click on file icon -> Frslas2Filmstrip -> Generate Filmstrip Model.
+  - Open the *.frslas* file -> *Right click on file icon -> Frslas2Filmstrip -> Generate Filmstrip Model.*

 ### 2. USE